JGCRI/pygcam/docs/source/setup.rst

 configuration files described by the scripts.
 The generated XML files are written to a ``local-xml`` folder identified by the user's script.

-The module includes the :doc:`xmlEditor` class that provides core XML editing functionality and identifies scenarios relationships, i.e., that a given policy scenario is based on a particular baseline scenario.
+The module includes the :doc:`pygcam.xmlEditor` class that provides core XML editing functionality and identifies scenarios relationships, i.e., that a given policy scenario is based on a particular baseline scenario.
 The structure can have an arbitrary number of layers.
 For example, a "bioenergy baseline" scenario may be shared across several analyses, each of which refines the shared scenario to create a baseline specific to the analysis.

-.. note:: The :doc:`xmlEditor` module relies on the *XML Starlet* program, a command-line tool that can search and edit XML files (among other tricks.)
+.. note:: The :doc:`pygcam.xmlEditor` module relies on the *XML Starlet* program, a command-line tool that can search and edit XML files (among other tricks.)
 It is available for all three GCAM platforms. `Download XML Starlet <http://xmlstar.sourceforge.net/download.php>`_.
    It should be included on all modern Linux systems.
 It is available in binary (executable) form for Windows, but must be compiled on Mac OS X.

 Core features